tlswg/tls13-spec/draft-ietf-tls-tls13.md

 set to { 3, 0 } or less.
 Any endpoint receiving a Hello message with ClientHello.client_version or ServerHello.server_version set to { 3, 0 } MUST respond
 with a "protocol_version" alert message and close the connection.

+Implementations MUST NOT use the Truncated HMAC extension, defined in Section 7 of [RFC6066], as it is not applicable to AEAD ciphers and has been shown to be insecure in some scenarios.

 #  Security Analysis